 While the notoriety of internet personalities is appealing, you can’t simply chase after campaign success by partnering with someone who happens to have a large audience.

-Understand how to find the right partners and stay aligned on your business goals with a comprehensive influencer strategy.
+Understand how to find the right influencers to partner with and stay aligned on your business goals with a comprehensive influencer strategy.

 Table of Contents

 Influencer marketing should be an important component of your marketing strategy.
 It involves partnering with individuals who have a strong following on social media and arranging promotions of your products from their platform.
 These promotions can come in a wide variety of styles - they may be sponsored posts, paid promotions, or other types of arrangements.
 Influencers cover a wide range of topics and can be found on a number of social networks, from YouTube to TikTok to Instagram.
 Successful influencer marketing relies on the influencer’s voice and their relationship with their audience.

 Tip: Don’t make the mistake of thinking an influencer marketing strategy isn’t for you if you’re not in one of the sexier spaces that are rampant on Instagram like fashion and food!
 Influencers run the gamut from health care to astronomy.

 Maintaining their authenticity and trust from followers is going to strengthen how your brand is perceived, so as tempting as it might be, marketers need to resist micro-managing the style and delivery of an influencer's message.
 You can and should have control over the talking points of course, and make sure a final approval process is in place.